Heronfield | Book Review

 Heronfield.
 Amidst the bombs and bullets, the fear and confusion, it is sometimes the battles within our hearts that leave the deepest scars.

 Experience a sweeping saga set in war-torn Europe during the desperate years of the Second World War.
-At its heart is a cast of characters who draw us into their lives from the defeat of Dunkirk to final victory:
+At its heart is a cast of characters who draw us into their lives from the defeat of Dunkirk to the final victory:

 Heronfield is the manor house of the Kemshall family.
 When the war starts, the family lends their home to the British government to be used as a war hospital.